 By Florence Oppen.

-Just like both parties do not make public their encounters with the big companies and the agreements they sign, so the people believe their fake promises and their “concern” for the average US citizen, the candidates of the bourgeoisie had not dare so far to reveal in public what they actually think of the Latin@s, afro-Americans, women, gays, etc. Maybe the only notable exception of the status quo of what is “politically correct” for the US imperialism has been the open discrimination, with no nuances, to the Arab and Muslim population, as potential “terrorists”, “extremists”, “radicals” and “barbarians”; as enemies of the peace and “national security”, the culture and the evil “civilization” and “democracy” the US persists in exporting.
+Just like both parties do not make public their encounters with the big companies and the agreements they sign, so the people believe their fake promises and their “concern” for the average US citizen, the candidates of the bourgeoisie had not dare so far to reveal in public what they actually think of the [email protected], afro-Americans, women, gays, etc. Maybe the only notable exception of the status quo of what is “politically correct” for the US imperialism has been the open discrimination, with no nuances, to the Arab and Muslim population, as potential “terrorists”, “extremists”, “radicals” and “barbarians”; as enemies of the peace and “national security”, the culture and the evil “civilization” and “democracy” the US persists in exporting.

 But this electoral period is marked by a historical change: a particularly reactionary candidate, Donald Trump -completely outspoken, not having received the educational political filters of the bourgeoisie that teach the most absolute hypocrisy and cynicism-, says out loud what the bourgeois elite thinks and, sadly, what a part of the working class also believes.